 - Sourkraut

-I have not tested this recipe with dairy-free ingredients, so I am not able to advise until I have time to test this.
+I have not tested this recipe with dairy-free ingredients, so I cannot advise until I have time to test this.

 I haven't tested this recipe with sugar.
 If you try it, note this will change the ratio of the liquid-to-dry ingredients, so you will need to make adjustments.
 You can swap the honey for maple syrup.